astronomer/docs/software/install-airgapped.md

 - The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
 - A VPC.
-- A private Kubernetes environment.
+- A private Kubernetes cluster.
 For versioning considerations, see [Version Compatibility Reference](version-compatibility-reference.md).
 - A VPN (or other means) to access, at a minimum, Kubernetes and DNS from inside your VPC.
-- A PostgreSQL instance accessible from your Kubernetes environment.
+- A PostgreSQL instance accessible from your Kubernetes cluster.
 For versioning considerations, see [Version Compatibility Reference](version-compatibility-reference.md).
 - The [Kubernetes CLI (kubectl)](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 - The [OpenSSL CLI](https://www.openssl.org/docs/man1.0.2/man1/openssl.html)
 - [Helm (minimum v3.6)](https://helm.sh/docs/intro/install).